Why is it Important?

 Is there a Cap to the Percentage?

 A Permanent Disability Percentage is calculated through a formula.
-The State of California has a publication called the Schedule for Rating Permanent Disabilities. http://www.dir.ca.gov/dwc/PDR.pdf.
+The State has a publication called the California Permanent Disability Rating Schedule. http://www.dir.ca.gov/dwc/PDR.pdf.
 A final permanent disability rating is obtained only after the impairment rating obtained from an evaluating physician is adjusted for diminished future earning capacity, occupation and age at the time of injury.
 Please note that for injuries on or after 1/1/13, the DFEC multiplier is 1.4.

 There is a range of percentages.
 A Permanent Disability Percentage can range from 0% to 100%.
 Zero percent signifies no reduction of earning capacity while 100% represents permanent total disability.
 A Permanent Rating Percentage between 0% and 100% represents Permanent Partial Disability.